iterative/vscode-dvc/extension/resources/walkthrough/live-plots.md

 `DVCLive` is _optional_, and you can just append or modify plot files using any language and any tool.

-💡 `Custom` section of the plots dashboard is being updated automatically based on the data in the table.
+💡 Plots created in the `Custom` section of the plots dashboard is being updated automatically based on the data in the table.
 You don't even have to manage or write any special plot files.